kubeshop/monokle/docs/compare-sync.md

 To use Compare & Sync follow these steps:

-- Browse to a folder containing manifests / kustomizations / Helm charts.
+- Browse to a folder containing manifests/Kustomizations/Helm charts.
 - Press the **Compare & Sync** button at the top of the Resource Navigator:

 ![Compare & Sync](img/cluster-compare-button-1.6.0.png)